Wanderers-Of-The-Rift/wotr-docs/website/docs/glossary.md

 ## Project Management
 * **Contributor**: Any person who requested the role in the discord.
 These people are the amazing group that intend to bring you this mod.
-* **Coordinator**: Per subteam, two coordinators are assigned by popular vote.
-These coordinators have additional responsibilities within the project.
+* **Navigator**: Per subteam, navigators are assigned by popular vote.
+These navigators have additional responsibilities within the project.
 They are responsible for ensuring all topics in their area are summarized and followed up on.
-You can contact your coordinator for any questions and challenges you face.
+You can contact your navigator for any questions and challenges you face.
 Their role is purely assistance, they do not have any decisive power.
-* **PM Group**: The small group of Project Managers.
+* **PL Group**: The small group of Project Leaders.
 Their role is to ensure the project moves forward.
 They break ties and they ensure the team remains on focus.

 ## Dev Technical
 ### General terms